Robert Haralick

-Prof. Haralick is the King-Sun Fu Prize winner of 2016, "for contributions in image analysis, including remote sensing, texture analysis, mathematical morphology, consistent labeling, and system performance evaluation".
+Professor Haralick is the King-Sun Fu Prize winner of 2016, "for contributions in image analysis, including remote sensing, texture analysis, mathematical morphology, consistent labeling, and system performance evaluation".

 Biography

+Haralick was born in Brooklyn, New York.
 Haralick received a B.A. degree in mathematics from the University of Kansas in 1964, a B.S. degree in electrical engineering in 1966, and a M.S. degree in electrical engineering in 1967.
 In 1969, after completing his Ph.D. at the University of Kansas, he joined the faculty of the electrical engineering department, serving as professor from 1975 to 1978.
 In 1979 Haralick joined the electrical engineering department at Virginia Polytechnic Institute and State University, where he was a professor and director of the spatial data analysis laboratory.

-From 1984 to 1986 Haralick served as vice president of research at Machine Vision International, Ann Arbor, MI.
+From 1984 to 1986 Haralick served as vice president of research at Machine Vision International, Ann Arbor, Michigan.
 Haralick occupied the Boeing Clairmont Egtvedt Professorship in the department of electrical engineering at the University of Washington from 1986 through 2000.
-At UW, Haralick was an adjunct professor in the computer science department and the bioengineering department.
+At University of Washington, Haralick was an adjunct professor in the computer science department and the bioengineering department.

-In 2000 Haralick accepted a Distinguished Professorship position at the computer science department of the Graduate Center, City University of New York.
+In 2000 Haralick accepted a Distinguished Professorship position at the computer science department of the Graduate Center of the City University of New York.